machinekoder/pickit-docs/docs/robot-integrations/socket/index.rst

 Command message from robot to Pickit
 ------------------------------------

 The data package communicated to Pickit contains the actual robot pose, an (optional) robot command and the desired configuration.
 The latter allows to request Pickit to configure according to an existing setup and product type.
-What number matches to what file, can be derived from the Configuration page of the Pickit web interface.
+To find out the number associated to a setup or product file, go to the **Setup** page (for setup file) or **Detection** or **Picking** page (for product file) and press the :guilabel:`Open` button on top of the page.
+The number appears next to the file name.

 In summary, the robot is required to send this structure to the Pickit Socket Interface: